 References to website addresses presented herein are for informational purposes only and may be in the form of a hyperlink solely for the reader's convenience.
-Unless specified otherwise, such websites and the information or hyperlinks contained therein are not incorporated into, and are not part of, this official statement for any purpose.
+Unless specified otherwise, such websites and the information or hyperlinks contain therein are not incorporated into, and are not a part of, this Official Statement for any purposes.